smarchenko/SitecoreDI.NSubstitute.Helper/README.md

 **Note**: it is strongly recommended not to use this API and update the code to use DI instead.
 If this is not possible, please consider to extract usages of Sitecore statics to a separate virtual methods, so that they can be substituted in pure Unit Tests using proxy classes.

-If these optoions do not work for your solution, then you can try to use the FakeServiceProviderWrapper class that is designed to help in this case.
+If these options do not work for your solution, then you can try to use the FakeServiceProviderWrapper class that is designed to help in this case.
 However, you should remember that this solution must be temporary and code must be updated ASAP.

 Code below substitutes the default implementation of BaseItemManger with an own one that will be grabbed by static ItemManager class:
 ```C#